 Students interested in enrolling in a doctoral degree program after completing a UWest master's degree must apply to that program by the applicable deadline for the intended start date.
-In some situations a student may be granted concurrent enrollment in both programs for a period not to exceed one term.
+In some situations, a student may be granted concurrent enrollment in both programs for a period not to exceed one term.
 Concurrent enrollment is allowed if:

-- the master's degree earned is not an admissions requirement for the doctoral degree program, - it is the student's final term in the master's degree program, and - no more than 6 units are required to graduate in the initial enrollment.
+- the master's degree in progress is not an admissions requirement for the doctoral degree program, - it is the student's final term in the master's degree program, and - no more than 6 units are required to graduate in the initial enrollment.

 Students who have completed a UWest master's degree and then enter a UWest doctoral degree program may have up to 36 units applied from the master's degree upon approval from the department chair.
+Transfer credit from other institutions is included in the 36-unit maximum allowed.